 - 5.5.1 A liquor tasting is an activity that allows patrons the opportunity to taste featured liquor products.
 Liquor tastings may be conducted on a Class A, B, C, D or E licensed premises under the following conditions: - a) minors are not provided liquor; - b) no one is served the product to the point of intoxication; - c) the server has valid ProServe certification; and - d) tasting records are provided to AGLC on request.
 (Added Mar 2018) - 5.5.2 Maximum tasting sizes are as follows: - a) beer and ciders 112 ml (4 oz.); (Added Mar 2018) - b) refreshment beverages (e.g. coolers/premixed) 112 ml (4 oz.); (Amended Mar 2018) - c) wine 56 ml (2 oz); (Amended Mar 2018) - d) spirits 28ml (1 oz); and (Amended Dec 2020) - e) liqueurs 28 ml (1 oz).
 (Amended Dec 2020) - 5.5.3 Liquor agencies are not licensed to sell liquor and as a result may not charge a fee to customers for liquor tastings.
 This includes tastings conducted by a Class D licensee on behalf of an agency.
-(Added Dec 2018) - 5.5.4 A liquor agency may provide free individual tastings of liquor to patrons on a Class A, B, C, D or E licensed premises with the following conditions: - a) the liquor used for the tastings: - i) must be purchased from the licensee, at the licensee's cost of the product, or - may be an unfinished product from a previous tasting(s) at another location(s), if the licensee permits the agency to use the product; (Added Mar 2018) - b) the liquor agency or its employee must be present on the licensed premises; - c) the booth or area from which the tastings are offered must be staffed;
+(Added Dec 2018) - 5.5.4 A liquor agency may provide free individual tastings of liquor to patrons on a Class A, B, C, D or E licensed premises with the following conditions: - a) the liquor used for the tastings: - must be purchased from the licensee, at the licensee's cost of the product, or - ii) may be an unfinished product from a previous tasting(s) at another location(s), if the licensee permits the agency to use the product; (Added Mar 2018) - b) the liquor agency or its employee must be present on the licensed premises; - c) the booth or area from which the tastings are offered must be staffed;

-SUBJECT: LIQUOR TASTINGS d) the tastings may be served by the liquor agency's employee or the licensee; e) the liquor agency and licensee must maintain a written record of the tasting including: i) the date, time and location; and ii) the liquor product(s) along with the quantity and cost.
-(Added Mar 2018) 5.5.5 lice ings by liquor agencies must not be conducted outside of the nsed premises (for example, on a patio outside the store, in a tent side the store, etc.).
-5.5.6 ass D licensee may conduct free tastings of liquor to patrons on alf of a liquor agency, with the following conditions: a) the liquor agency and the licensee must have a written Promotional Agreement.
-The Agreement must: i) specify the date, time and location of the tasting; (Amended Mar 2018) ii) identify the liquor product(s) that will be offered along with the quantity and the licensee's cost for the product(s); (Amended Mar 2018) iii) identify staffing costs specific to the tasting (i.e., wages, benefits and administrative costs to a maximum of \$25/hour); and (Amended Mar 2018) iv) be signed by both the liquor agency and licensee before the tasting can take place. b) the liquor agency representing the product(s) being tasted may be involved in the tasting; and (Amended Dec 2018) c) items charged by the licensee to the liquor agency are limited to staffing costs and the licensee's cost of the product(s) being tasted.
-(Added Mar 2018 5.5.7 (Dele ed Dec 2020) 5.5.8 (Dele ed Dec 2020) 5.5.9 (Dele ed Oct 2020) DATEI SSUE Original signed by December 15, 2020 AUTHORITY: Len Rhodes , beer/cider - 36 X 473 ml bottles, or the smallest keg used by the supplier (approved container), or equivalent; (Amended Jul 2022)
+SUBJECT: LIQUOR TASTINGS

+- d) the tastings may be served by the liquor agency's employee or the licensee; - e) the liquor agency and licensee must maintain a written record of the tasting including: - i) the date, time and location; and - ii) the liquor product(s) along with the quantity and cost.

+(Added Mar 2018) - 5.5.5 Tastings by liquor agencies must not be conducted outside of the licensed premises (for example, on a patio outside the store, in a tent outside the store, etc.). - 5.5.6 A Class D licensee may conduct free tastings of liquor to patrons on behalf of a liquor agency, with the following conditions: - a) the liquor agency and the licensee must have a written Promotional Agreement.
+The Agreement must: - i) specify the date, time and location of the tasting; (Amended Mar 2018) - ii) identify the liquor product(s) that will be offered along with the quantity and the licensee's cost for the product(s); (Amended Mar 2018) - iii) identify staffing costs specific to the tasting (i.e., wages, benefits and administrative costs to a maximum of \$25/hour); and (Amended Mar 2018) - iv) be signed by both the liquor agency and licensee before the tasting can take place. - b) the liquor agency representing the product(s) being tasted may be involved in the tasting; and (Amended Dec 2018) - c) items charged by the licensee to the liquor agency are limited to staffing costs and the licensee's cost of the product(s) being tasted.

+(Added Mar 2018

+5.5.9 (Deleted Oct 2020)